 The safety data sheets include information on the physical, chemical and hazardous properties of the substance or mixture as well as instructions for their handling, disposal and transport, and for first-aid, fire-fighting and exposure control measures.

 Certain situations require that the classification of a substance is harmonised and made obligatory at Community level to ensure an adequate risk management throughout the European Community.

 Suppliers who are concerned about disclosing the full composition of a mixture, on the label or in the safety data sheet, can request the use of an alternative chemical name for a substance to protect the confidential nature of their business, and in particular, their intellectual property rights.

-The Classification & Labelling (C&L) Inventory is a database that will contain basic classification and labelling information on notified and registered substances received from manufacturers and importers.
+The Classification and Labelling (C&L) Inventory is a database that contains basic classification and labelling information on notified and registered substances received from manufacturers and importers.